aminkt/yii2-payment-module/readme.md

     ]);
 }
 ```

+> Use `$orderId` to make a connection between your order table and payment data. by defining this you can access to your order later.

 When user paid money he will redirect in a page in you site that you defined.
 By default user will redirect to `/payment/default/verify` route.